Gibbs Farm is located on a lush hillside with views over the coffee plantations.

 Equipment: Both cots and highchairs are available at Gibb's Farm.

-Generally recommended for children: Yes - Children would very much enjoy the grounds at Gibb's Farm.
+Generally recommended for children: Children would very much enjoy the grounds at Gibb's Farm.
 There is a lot of space for them to run around in.
-They can take opportunities to walk around the farm and learn about farm animals and how vegetables etc are grown.
+They can learn about the farm, feed the animals and learn how to grow vegetables.
 Gibb's Farm has a very child friendly feel to it.

 Communications: There is cell phone reception at Gibb's Farm.
-According to the staff, the newly renovated cottages will have an internet connection in them.
-There is an internet connection in the library; it costs $US5 for 30 minutes.
-WiFi is available around the main area, for a connection charge of $US25 per day.
+There is also internet connection in the library which costs $US5 for 30 minutes.
+WiFi is available around the main area, which is free.

 TV & radio: There is no television or radio at Gibbs Farm.